About Gold Coast Airport

-Since it commenced flights in 1936, over the past 79 years Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with almost 6 million passengers travelling to and from destinations across Australia, New Zealand, Asia and beyond.
+Over the past years Gold Coast Airport has undergone a major transformation from being an emergency landing strip to an International Airport with over 6 million passengers travelling to and from destinations across Australia, New Zealand, Asia and beyond.

 The site of old Coolangatta Airport was selected as an emergency landing ground for aircraft flying between Sydney and Brisbane on the airmail services.
 In 1939 the first regular passenger services commenced and by 1939 the airport consisted of three grass strips to handle the Regular Public Transport (RPT).